+3.1.1For teams of three (3) Athletes only, the first starting position shall remain vacant.
 3.1.2 For Championships on Grand Prix level and Games on Grand Prix level, the starting order of the teams will be drawn in groups of five, based on the average of the points of the participating team athletes on the FEI Individual World Ranking list.